-Target: 310
+Target: 209

-Target: 5.74
+Target: 3.98

 The total and rate of recordable incidents are tracked to measure the department's goal of fewer injuries.
 MoDOT's goal is for every employee to go home every night to their families unharmed.
 Reporting injuries allows the department to arrange for prompt treatment and to learn from mistakes or remediate hazards.
-The total number of recordables for 2020 has decreased significantly compared to 2019.
-The rate of incidents has also decreased significantly compared to last year.
-There was a 33% decrease from 2019 for the number of recordables and a 31% decrease for the rate of incidents.
+The total number of recordables for 2021 has increased from 2020, however, decreased significantly compared to 2019 and 2018.
+The rate of incidents has also increased compared to last year.
+There was a 24% increase from 2020 for the number of recordables and a 18% increase for the rate of incidents.

-Leading causes of injuries this year were slips, trips and falls (21%); strains (19%) and vehicle incidents (14%).
-Based on the work activity being performed at the time of the incident, equipment use accounted for 26% of employee injuries, mowing accounted for 13% and 11% were due to vehicles.
+Leading causes of injuries this year were slips, trips and falls at 17%; strains with 17% and vehicle incidents at 14%.
+Based on the work activity being performed at the time of the incident, equipment use accounted for 21% of employee injuries, mowing accounted for 9% and 12% were due to vehicles.